microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `focusBorder`: Overall border color for focused elements.
 This color is only used if not overridden by a component.
 - `foreground`: Overall foreground color.
 This color is only used if not overridden by a component.
-- `widget.shadow`: Shadow color of widgets such as find/replace inside the editor.
+- `widget.shadow`: Shadow color of widgets such as Find/Replace inside the editor.

 ## Button Control

-A set of colors for button widgets such as `Open Folder` button in the explorer of a new window
+A set of colors for button widgets such as **Open Folder** button in the Explorer of a new window.

 ![button control](images/theme-color-reference/button.png)